 Wegen des schlechten Wetters wurde die Feier verschoben.

-(In writing) The party was postponed due to the bad weather.
+The party was postponed due to the bad weather.

 Wegen seinem Husten ist er nicht zur Arbeit gekommen.